kaqa/SData-2.0/index.md

 <blockquote class="compliance"> Compliance requirements </blockquote>

-* Aspects deemed important for implementation are highlighted in an orange box
+* Aspects of particular importance are highlighted in an orange box

-<blockquote class="warning">Text </blockquote>
+<blockquote class="warning">Important text </blockquote>

 * Notes to the reader are displayed as shown below